• Skip to primary navigation

 Jigokudani, Hell Valley in Noboribetsu Hokkaido.

-Noboribetsu is Hokkaido’s most well-known onsen area with Jigokudani (Hell Valley) another natural hot spring that is for viewing only, however, there is also a foot bath down a path in Jigokudani where the water has cooled off enough to soak your feet.
-There are also a few onsen hotels in the area too.
+Noboribetsu is Hokkaido’s best-known onsen area, with Jigokudani (Hell Valley) another natural hot spring that is for viewing only; however, there is also a foot bath down a path in Jigokudani where the water has cooled enough to soak your feet.
+I recommend staying at Hoshino Resorts KAI Poroto, which is just a short distance from Noboribetsu.
+I love Hoshino Resort properties because they focus on everything local, including the cuisine, architecture, and even a daily craft or experience.

 Yunessun – Hakone